 American Accents: Being a Down-Easter himself, King has a knack for accurately depicting the various dialects of the northeastern corner of the country — mostly Pennsylvania, New York, Massachusetts, and (especially) Maine.

 This shows up in several ways; as King himself has said, "write what you know."
 A lot of his stories are set in Maine.
 Many of his main characters are writers.
 Many have struggled or are struggling with addictions and/or marital problems.
-More debatable: his tendency to dwell on details of bodily functions of all sorts.

 His love of music is also an incredibly pervasive element.
 If someone quotes a song, it's either very good, or very, very bad...